Top 9 Strategies on How to Reduce Taxable Income

 For charitable donations, taxpayers can subtract 20% to 60% of adjusted gross earnings in the 2023-2024 tax year.

-Make sure to check your tax documents, specifically your Form W-2.
-Charitable donations are usually itemized in your W-2 form, and you can take note of the said value to ensure you calculate your adjusted gross income and taxable income accurately.
+Make sure to check your tax documents, specifically your Form W-2 and Form 1040.
+Charitable donations can be reported on your Form W-2, but you can only deduct them if you itemize deductions on Form 1040.
+You can take note of the said value to ensure you calculate your adjusted gross income and taxable income accurately.

 #9.
 Use Depreciation Deduction